telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-scheduling-server.md

 ![Storage][7]

-> **Note:** If the **Test Studio Storage Service and MongoDB** are installed on any of the other machines in the Scheduling setup, the **MongoDB connection string** need to be modified to point to the particular machine.
+> **Note!** If the **Test Studio Storage Service and MongoDB** are installed on any of the other machines in the Scheduling setup, the **MongoDB connection string** need to be modified to point to the particular machine.

 *'localhost'* is used when the same machine hosts both the Scheduling and Storage services and MongoDB.
 If **MongoDB is installed on another machine** you need to specify that remote machine name.